-Your Health and Safety Are What We Care About
+We Care About Your Health and Safety

-We know you have concerns about returning to healthcare facilities, and we’re working hard to make sure you get the care you need as safely and effectively as possible.
+We know you have concerns about returning to healthcare facilities, and we’re working hard to make sure you get the care you need as safely and as effectively as possible.
 In addition to our existing safety procedures, we are taking extra steps to minimize risks at our clinics and hospitals.

-It is important to not delay or avoid care for chronic conditions, such as diabetes, or ongoing treatment for existing conditions, such as cancer, which can result in more serious health issues if treatment is missed.
+It is important not to delay or to avoid care for chronic conditions, such as diabetes, or ongoing treatment for existing conditions, such as cancer, which can result in more serious health issues if treatment is missed.
 Regular wellness visits also shouldn’t be avoided.
 Vaccinations and screenings to detect disease in the early stages are vital for maintaining your health.
-As always, you should seek emergency treatment right away for any health emergency, such as potential stroke or heart attack.
+As always, you should seek emergency treatment right away for any health emergency, such as a potential stroke or heart attack.
 Early treatment is critical for the best possible recovery.

 COVID-19 concerns call for additional safety and screening measures on top of what we’ve always done.
 At your next appointment you can expect to see some changes designed to make it as safe as possible to get needed care during this pandemic.